SanjilSaurav/AI-Blog-App/README.md

 - **Input**: `https://www.youtube.com/watch?v=dQw4w9WgXcQ`
 - **Output**: A well-structured blog post based on the video's transcript.

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to fork the repo and submit a pull request.

 ---

 Made with ❤️ by [Saurav Kumar](https://github.com/SanjilSaurav)